ShubhShivalkar/studio/DATABASE_INTEGRATION_GUIDE.md

     // Users can read their own profile and update it. match /users/{userId} {
       allow read, update: if request.auth.uid == userId;
+      allow create: if request.auth.uid != null;
     }

-    // Users can read public tribe data. match /users/{userId} {
+    // Allow read/write for test connection documents for any authenticated user. match /test_connection/{docId} {
-       allow read: if request.auth != null;
+      allow read, write: if request.auth != null;
     }

     // Users can create, read, update, and delete their own journal entries. match /journalEntries/{entryId} {
       allow read, write: if request.auth.uid == resource.data.userId;
     }

-    // Add similar rules for reminders, checklists, and tribes. match /{document=**} {
+    // Add similar rules for reminders, checklists, and tribes.

+    // Deny all other access by default. match /{document=**} {
-      allow read, write: if false; // Deny all other access }
+      allow read, write: if false;
+    }
   }
 }